systemb4/dsp/README.md

-# Data Sorting and Processing Library Written in C
+# Data Sorting and Processing Library in C
 currently in development

 Should this work with something like json, yaml, etc. or a custom format?\